 Central heating systems distribute warm air throughout a building, but some rooms may have cold spots or need additional heat.
-Space heaters can be a great way to augment heat, and they can also be the source of fires, shocks and injury.
+Space heaters can be a great way to augment heat, but they can also be the source of fires, shocks and injury.
 As winter drags on, many people will take their safety for granted, and they will forget to maintain proper space heater safety precautions.
-Below are several space heater safety tips to help you stay warm and safe throughout the remaining cold season.
+Below are several space heater safety tips to help you stay warm and safe throughout the cold season.

 Fires and Space Heaters

 Space heater fires account for 15 percent of all house fires and the root cause for millions of dollars of property damage.
 An average of 10,000 fires start each year because of improper space heater placement.
 Objects such as furniture, curtains and bedding coming too close to a heater is the third leading cause of heating equipment fires that cause fatalities.
 A space heater is always a danger that requires constant awareness.

 Space Heater Safety Tips